dr3amcoder/freeCodeCamp-CatPhotoApp/README.md

 <strong>📍 Cat Facts </strong><br >
 🐱 View interesting cat facts. <br >
-🐱 Discover new interesting cat facts. <br >
+🐱 Discover new interesting cat facts using saved cat facts from a mongo database. <br >

 <strong>📍 Cat Profiles </strong><br >
 🐱 Create a Cat Profile to get to know other cat lovers' cats! <br >

 # 🛠️ Future features
-🐱 Discover new interesting cat facts using the data saved in the mongo database. <br >
 🐱 Create a Cat Profile form functionality <br >
 🐱 Share your favorite facts with friends or fellow cat lovers. <br >
 🐱 Share your favorite photos with friends or fellow cat lovers. <br >